Can you exercise after a cardiac event?

-“The key is to begin slowly, and then very gradually ramp up your amount and intensity of aerobic exercise,” says Denise Nagode, an exercise physiologist with the cardiac rehabilitation team at Advocate Condell Medical Center in Libertyville, Ill.
+“The key is to begin slowly, and then very gradually ramp up your amount and intensity of aerobic exercise,” says Denise Nagode, a cardiac rehabilitation exercise physiologist at Advocate Health Care.

 She also recommends listening to your body as you workout.
 It’s normal during exercise to feel slightly tired and aware of your breathing, but not out of breath.
 If you begin to experience any chest pain, dizziness or shortness of breath, slow down and take a break.
 If the symptoms continue, seek medical help.

 Cardiac rehabilitation is a medically supervised exercise program recommended after a cardiac event or procedure.
 It’s prescribed by your doctor and led by a team of nurses, exercise specialists, an exercise physiologist and sometimes a dietitian.
 The program is designed to improve your cardiovascular health if you’ve experienced a heart attack, heart failure, angioplasty or heart surgery.